Vegan Mushroom Bolognese Sauce

 - Stock: You can use any vegetable broth or stock you like.
 Bouillon cubes or powder is also suitable.

 Step 1.
-Start by cooking the mushrooms, onion and garlic with the olive oil in a skillet over medium heat.
+Start by cooking the mushrooms, onion and garlic with the olive oil in a skillet or large dutch oven over medium heat.
 Cook for 6-7 minutes, stirring often to prevent burning.

 Add a little splash of vegetable stock and deglaze the pan by scraping up any browned bits that have stuck to the bottom.